Partitioned, disarmed and decolonized Russian empire is the only peace plan that will ever work.

 It was literally easier for me to come out as queer than as Ukrainian.
 I did the former when I was 16.
 I did the latter in my very late twenties.

 But similarly to my queerness, once I reconnected with my roots and went through decolonization, now I can’t imagine myself being anything other than unapologetically Georgian, Roma, Asian but — above all else — Ukrainian.
-As more of my fellow Ukrainians and people across other former Russian colonies are going through the same identity awakening, we are gaining a louder global voice that exposes the neverending cycle of Russian colonial crimes.
+As more people across other former Russian colonies are going through the same identity awakening, we are gaining a louder global voice that exposes the neverending cycle of Russian colonial crimes.

-The cycle that the rest of the world cannot stay blind about anymore.
-The cycle that has to stop.
-The cycle that has to end in justice.
+The rest of the world cannot ignore this abuse anymore.
+It has to stop, and it has to end in justice.

 I do my part the best way I know how: